hackerkid/help/README.md

 ###Click [here](https://github.com/hackerkid/hero/issues/new) to ask a new Question

+* The moderators would tag your question accordingly.
+* Duplicate questions would be closed without any warning.

 ###Want to be a super hero?
 Click [here](https://github.com/hackerkid/hero/subscription) for getting alert when a devloper is in trouble.